Working at CMRE

 - annual and home leave

-The Director welcomes applications from suitably qualified NATO nation citizens for 3 to 5 year terms of employment in our scientific programmes.
+The Director welcomes applications from suitably qualified NATO nation citizens for employment in our scientific programmes.
 Undergraduates or recent graduates, and potential visiting scientists are invited to apply for the Visiting Researcher Programme.

 General Information for Prospective Employees*